Types of Rhinoplasty: 5 Things to Know

 Rhinoplasty Procedure

-Most rhinoplasty procedures are done at a surgical suite on an outpatient basis.
-How long the procedure takes depends on the type that you need.
+Most rhinoplasty procedures are done in a surgical suite on an outpatient procedure basis.
+How long the surgical procedure takes depends on the type that you need.

 For instance, a primary open rhinoplasty surgery can take up to three hours, but a revision rhinoplasty can take a lot longer.
 A nose job with dermal fillers may take as little as 15 minutes.

-These are the steps in typical rhinoplasty procedures:
+These are the steps in a typical rhinoplasty procedures:

 • Anesthesia: Your surgeon will use either local or general anesthesia for a traditional rhinoplasty.
 But a filler rhinoplasty only requires local anesthesia.